Chinese electronics giant Xiaomi opens NZ store, sells hundreds of e-scooters in hours

 Lime scooters were introduced to Auckland and Christchurch streets last month and have proven popular and been in the headlines since.

 Some riders have left a trail of mayhem, and injury claims from electric scooter-induced injuries have soared.
-Between October 14 and 31 there were 69 electric scooter claims, ACC says.
+Between October 14 and 31 there were 69 electric scooter claims lodged with ACC.

 Fractures, lacerations and abrasions, broken teeth, head injuries and collapsed lungs are some of the injuries seen by nurses and doctors.